WeaselGames/godot_luaAPI/README.md

 - Push any Variant as a global.
 - Call Lua functions from GDScript.
 - Choose which libraries you want Lua to have access to.
-- Custom LuaCallable type which allows you to get a Lua function as a Callable.
-See [wiki](https://luaapi.weaselgames.info/v2.0-beta/examples/lua_callable/).
 - LuaError type which is used to report any errors this addon or Lua run into.
 - LuaCoroutine type which creates a Lua thread.
 This is not a OS thread but a coroutine.
 - Object passed as userdata.
 See [wiki](https://luaapi.weaselgames.info/v2.0-beta/examples/objects/).